anthonysSlab/SalineScriptures/brainstorming-ideas/the catastropy of forty winks.md

     - Whenever a creature attacks you with a biting attack and hurts you it is poisoned.
 It suffers d4 damage for d6 rounds.
     - Additionally should you suffer an infection roll a d2.
 On a 2 you do not have infection.

-# IDEAS:

-Note: There are 9 (Including likeable) feats that need to be made.

-*Italics are rework ideas*

-// are comments

-- Interrupter
-    - (AGI +2)
-    - Once per combat you may sacrifice your next turn to interrupt an enemy's action, DR12 Agility to either: stop their turn, attack them, or do something else right before they do.

-- Inventive
-    - (PRE +3)
-    - Improvised and broken weapons are d6 but they break after one hit.

-- Culveriner
-    -
-    -
-    -

 - Noble Soul: mana banana blood guts
     - (PRE 0, WIL -0)
     - Lose 1 omen when lying, 2 when it's implausible, 3 max omens.